tc39/proposal-intl-locale/README.md

 - A serializable, standard format to store user locale preferences for use in Intl APIs rather than a combination of language and options bag.
 - In follow-on proposals, a Locale class can be used for an interface to get at various kinds of locale data, including likely subtags, first day of the week, various display names, etc.

 Intl.Locale has a toString method which represents the complete contents of the locale.
-This method allows Locale instances to be provided as an argument to existing Intl constructors, serialized iN JSON, or any other context where an exact string representation is useful.
+This method allows Locale instances to be provided as an argument to existing Intl constructors, serialized in JSON, or any other context where an exact string representation is useful.

 Intl.Locale [is proposed](https://github.com/whatwg/html/pull/3046) to be the class that HTML uses to expose the current locale to the Web.
 Currently, HTML supports only `navigator.languages`, but with `navigator.locales`, an Array of Intl.Locale instances, browsers may expose user preferences for calendar, numbering system, and more to Progressive Web applications.